Ghini/ghini.desktop/doc/use_cases-jbq.rst

   have them physically, found in the garden, with or without its label, but without their digital counterpart.

-  ..  admonition:: existing plant, found in the garden with its own label
+  ..  admonition:: Existing plant, found in the garden with its own label
       :class: toggle

          This activity starts with a plant, which was found at a specific